vaaako/Base12-Soroban/README.md

 # Base12 Soroban

 # About
+## Short
-A digital version of a Base 12 Soroban, for a friend in need of this tool<br>
+A digital version of a Base12 Soroban, for a friend in need of this tool<br>
 I created this version because I couldn't find an existing one

+## Complete
+Today, I learned how to use a soroban.
+My friend is creating a conlang that will use a Base12 numbering system, so I told him about the soroban because it could help him.
+However, I couldn't find any online sorobans in Base12 (who would've thought), so I created this one for him

 ### What is a Soroban?
 The Soroban is a traditional Japanese abacus used<br>
  for arithmetic calculations

 # Credits